-As soon as your pork comes out of the pan, start on a Pork Gravy to go with them!
+As soon as your meat comes out of the pan, start on the gravy to go with them!
 This brown onion gravy is perfect for pork, requires very little in the way of ingredients, and takes just a few minutes to make.

 - Butter – If you intend to make this gravy to smother your Pork Steaks (which we highly recommend) you’ll also want to have a couple of tablespoons of unsalted butter on hand.

 - Onion – Yellow onion is best for this Pork Gravy Recipe, however, you can also use white onion if you already have it on hand.

 - Flour – Use only all-purpose flour.

 - Beef Broth – Use only unsalted or low-sodium beef broth.
 It will give you more control over the sodium levels in your gravy, and help prevent it from turning too salty.

 - Worcestershire Sauce – Worcestershire sauce adds tang, intensifies meaty flavors, and gives your Pork Gravy an extra depth of savoriness.

 HOW DO YOU TENDERIZE PORK STEAKS?

 You don’t have to do anything to tenderize Pork Shoulder Steaks before cooking them.
 You just have to cook them the right way.
 This is either by braise/slow-cooking or cooking them in a pan over the high heat setting.
 The latter is the method we will use today.

 Blade Steaks will take only 7-8 minutes to cook in a skillet on the stovetop over medium-high heat.
 However, you should factor in that you will not be cooking all the steaks at once — these steaks are big after all.
 Overcrowding the pan will result in an uneven cook and might even cause portions of the steak to steam rather than sear.
 And, when it comes to quick-cooking meat, searing over high heat is necessary in order to get flavorful and tender results.